eldridgea/dnsonward/README.md

 # DNS-Onward
-A CoreDNS based service that forwards traditional DNS requests to a DNS-over-TLS upstream server
+A CoreDNS based service that forwards traditional DNS requests to a DNS-over-TLS upstream server.

+The goal for DNSOnward is a low-complexity, easy-to-use project that can be used with one Docker command.
+If what you need is taking DNS queries and making sure they're encrypted before leaving your network, DNSOnward is likely a good fit.

 ## Quickstart